christiespeich/Mooberry-Book-Manager/README.txt

 * Choose the books, grouping, and sort order

 * Save the grid.
+You will be shown a shortcode.
+Copy the entire shortcode.

-* On any page, blog post, etc. on the text editor will be a button that says Add Book Grid.
-Click that and select a book grid.
+* On any page, blog post, etc. paste the shortcode into the text editor.

 * Save your page and view it.
 Click on any book to see the details of the book.

-To Add a Widget:
+*To Add a Widget:*

 * Go to Appearance -> Widget